-- Accept and respect yourself. - Respect the diversity of ethnic and racial mix at Archbishop Carney. - Respect our various religious backgrounds and practices. - Respect personal and school property, both here and at neighboring schools. - Respect the authority of all school staff. - Use language appropriate to a school setting. - Respect the rights of other persons.
-There is no place for threats, possession of weapons, fighting and violence. - Refrain from personal harassment
+- Accept and respect yourself. - "Respect the diversity of ethnic and racial mix at Archbishop Carney. - " Respect our various religious backgrounds and practices. - "Respect personal and school property, both here and at neighboring schools." - " Respect the authority of all school staff. - Respect the rights of other persons.
+There is no place for threats, possession of weapons, fighting and violence. - " Refrain from personal harassment